ysahih/ysahih/README.md

 I'm working on my final project focusing on web development.

-I'm passionate web developer with a strong background in C/C++, problem-solving, and a drive for continuous learning.
+I'm a passionate web developer with a strong background in C/C++, problem-solving, and a drive for continuous learning.

 ---